 If the employer’s coverage is not affordable under one of the safe harbors and a full-time employee is approved for a premium tax credit for Marketplace coverage, the employer may be subject to an employer shared responsibility payment.

-Note that as of January 1, 2019, the individual mandate penalty imposed on individual taxpayers for failure to have qualifying health coverage was reduced to $0 under the Tax Cuts and Jobs Act, effectively repealing the federal individual mandate.
+Since 2019, the individual mandate penalty imposed on individual taxpayers for failure to have qualifying health coverage was reduced to $0 under the Tax Cuts and Jobs Act, effectively repealing the federal individual mandate.
 A previous lawsuit challenging the constitutionality of the ACA due to this change to the individual mandate penalty was unsuccessful.
 The employer mandate has not been repealed and the IRS continues to enforce it through Letter 226J.
-The IRS is currently enforcing employer shared responsibility payments for tax year 2018, with enforcement of 2019 expected to begin this fall.
+The IRS is currently enforcing employer shared responsibility payments for tax years 2019 and 2020.

 Next Steps for Employers

-Applicable large employers should be aware of the updated, reduced affordability percentage for plan years beginning in 2022, and should consider it along with all other relevant factors when setting contributions.
+This is a significant adjustment in the affordability threshold.
+Applicable large employers should be aware of the updated, reduced affordability percentage for plan years beginning in 2023, and should consider it along with all other relevant factors when setting contributions.

 September 8, 2023

 Tenth Circuit Court of Appeals Hands Down a Big Win for ERISA Preemption After several failed attempts by pharmacy benefit managers (“PBM”) to challenge state laws regulating PBMs, the 10th Circuit Court of Appeals (in Pharmaceutical Care Management Association v.
 Mulready) handed down a big win for PBMs and, by extension, self-funded ERISA plans, when […]